b2evolution/business_skin/README.md

 ### Need Assistance?
 Get In Touch!

 If you ever get stuck with setting up Business with your b2evolution installation, please head over to the [Support Forum](http://forums.b2evolution.net/).

+====

+### Update Log:

+## v1.1.0
+- New layout system for widgets.
+Users can now apply different layouts for various widgets, with a small use of Bootstrap's grid system.